 Can my AP history classes cover some of my major requirements?

 No. Unfortunately the AP history tests do not cover any history major or minor requirements.

 When are history 5 and 7 offered?

 History 5 and 7 are offered once per year in alternating years.
-So, if history 5 is offered in 2020, history 7 will be offered in 2021.
+So, if history 5 is offered in the 2020-21 school year, history 7 will be offered in 2021-22.
 Please check the department course listings to see when each course will be offered.
 You can also visit the UCSB general catalog to view the course descriptions.
 These classes tend to fill up fast, so highly consider adding them during your first pass time!